startup-cto/blog/content/simplify-aws-lambda-functions-with-middleware.md

 - AWS
 - TypeScript
 - Lambda
----
-Writing server code can be messy.
+excerpt: Writing server code can be messy.
 For servers this is usually solved with the pattern of middlewares.
 For AWS lambdas we have multiple ways to handle it.
 ---

 Writing server code can be messy: In addition to the actual business logic, we need to take care of headers, cors, security, validation, and much more.
 Moving to a serverless world with AWS lambda does not take away this responsibility.